 - malodorous discharge or drainage from her vagina

 - continuing symptoms of pregnancy

-What are the complication from ‘backstreet’ / unsafe abortion?
+What is the complication of ‘backstreet’ / unsafe abortion?

 Immediate complications from unsafe abortions include: